RepDefHosting/Nick-Cichella/src/pages/index.md

 ---
 missionStatement: "{{mission_statement}}"
 templateKey: index-page
-pageTitle: Chandler Villacruz, Senior Marketing Executive
+pageTitle: Nick Cichella - Food Safety Professional
 pageContent: Since joining the web-based **restaurant review** company in its startup phase, **Chandler Villacruz** has spearheaded *market research* activities that have allowed the firm to build *effective advertising*